 To make the results comparable to those derived from the words, we examined the overtones of the texts with the participation of a representative group of people on the same scales as we did with the words.
 This study involved 2,000 people and 7,000 texts and phrases.
 Each participant read 50 texts, and each text was rated by at least 25 people.

 First people, then AI

 Currently, our Sentimenti tools for classifying texts by emotion and sentiment achieve high accuracy for every emotion.
-The most modern, recognisable and… fancy neural networks or other algorithms cannot perform the same without gathering a solid portion of data.
+The most modern, recognizable and… fancy neural networks or other algorithms cannot perform the same without gathering a solid portion of data.
 We were able to teach our artificial intelligence of emotions just because we collected a well constructed database of emotional words and texts evaluated by a representative group of Polish language users first.